krishnakadiyala/NPAcourse/labs/Section_01_Network_Automation_Fundamentals_with_Ansible/Ansible_Lab_04_Config_Verbosity_Check.md

 ##### Step 6

-Now that you, as a network engineer, "approved" the commands that will get sent to the device, you can remove check mode (feel free to keep verbose mode).
+Now that you, as a network engineer, "approved" the commands that will get sent to the device.
+You can remove check mode (feel free to keep verbose mode).

 ```
 ntc@ntc-training:ansible$ ansible-playbook -i inventory snmp-config-04.yml -v